felipeldn/lend-word-counter/README.md

 https://nervous-goldstine-7383e7.netlify.app/

 **Newly deployed version with small changes.
-Please note old link is still active and can be used**
+Please note the old link is still active and can be used**

 New version deployed on 15:45, Thursday 4th November, 2021.